claywares/cogc-site/src/ch01-02-ipr.md

 ## WHY
 - In any large organization, decisions are made at various levels and often with complex interdependencies.
 The IPR exists to address the need for structured decision-making where multiple variables, such as technology, market demands, and team dynamics, converge.
 - By providing a formal process, IPR helps mitigate the risk of making isolated decisions that may have unforeseen negative consequences in other areas.
 For example, a tech decision that aligns with the product strategy but ignores operational constraints could cause delays or inefficiencies.
 - The process promotes accountability.
-Since documentation is required, there’s less risk of losing key decision rationale when teams evolve, personnel change, or project scope shifts.
+Since documentation is required, there's less risk of losing key decision rationale when teams evolve, personnel change, or project scope shifts.
 - IPR also fosters collaboration and inclusivity, allowing stakeholders across different departments to align, which ultimately contributes to a more cohesive and robust decision-making culture.

 ## WHAT